andpalmier/apkingo/README.md

   </p>
 </p>

 apkingo is a tool written in Go to get detailed information about an apk file. apkingo will explore the given file to get details on the apk, such as package name, target SDK, permissions, metadata, certificate serial and issuer.
-The tool will also retrieve information about the specified apk from the Play Store, detect if it is malicious using [Koodous](https://koodous.com/) and get information about the apk from [VirusTotal](https://virustotal.com) (if a valid api key is provided).
+The tool will also retrieve information about the specified apk from the Play Store, and (if valid API keys are provided) from [Koodous](https://koodous.com/) and [VirusTotal](https://virustotal.com).

+## Installation

+You can can download apkingo from the [Releases section](https://github.com/andpalmier/apkingo/releases) or compile it from the source by downloading the repository, navigating into the `apkingo` directory and building the project with `make apkingo`.
+This will create a  `build` folder, containing the resulting executable.

 ## Usage

-You can can download apkingo from the [Releases section](https://github.com/andpalmier/apkingo/releases) or compile it from the source by downloading the repository, navigating into the `apkingo` directory and building the project with `make apkingo`.
-This will create a folder `build`, containing the resulting executable.

-You can then run apkingo with the following flags:
+You can run apkingo with the following flags:

 - `-apk` to specify the path to the apk file (**required**)
 - `-json` to specify the path of the json file where the results will be exported
-- `-vt`	to specify VirusTotal api key
+- `-vt` to specify VirusTotal API key (required for VirusTotal analysis)
+- `-k` to specify Koodous API key (required for Koodous analysis)

 Example:
 ```apkingo -apk snapseed.apk -json snapseed_analysis.json```